-- 1. Understand the vector calculus for electromagnetism. - 2.
-Obtain the electric fields for simple configurations under static conditions. - 3.
-Analyse and apply the static magnetic fields. - 4.
-Understand Maxwell's equation in different forms and different media. - 5.
-Understand the propagation of EM waves
+- 1. To understand the basic laws of electromagnetism. - 2.
+To obtain the electric and magnetic fields for simple configurations under static conditions. - 3.
+To analyse time varying electric and magnetic fields. - 4.
+To understand Maxwell's equation in different forms and different media. - 5.
+To understand the propagation of EM waves